vmlrodrigues/curtaurl/INSTALLATION.md

 ### `port`

-The port Chhoto URL will listen to.
+The port CurtaURL will listen to.
 Defaults to `4567`.

 ### `allow_capital_letters`